 To apply for an ABE trip, simply fill out the online application.
 We believe in giving groups time to form community, fundraise, learn about their site, and get to know each other prior to their trip, therefore we have a primary application due date in the fall.
 Keep in mind important dates.

-Being an ABE co-leader is a demanding but very rewarding commitment.
-Before you apply to be a co-leader, please review the Co-leader page and discern whether you are willing and able to dedicate your time and energy to our program.
+Being an ABE Co-Leader is a demanding but very rewarding commitment.
+Before you apply to be a Co-Leader, please review the Co-Leader page and discern whether you are willing and able to dedicate your time and energy to our program.
 It is those leaders in the past who have so generously offered their time, gifts, talents and energy to our program that have made these trip experiences unforgettable.
-To apply to be a Co-leader, simply fill out the online application.
+To apply to be a Co-Leader, simply fill out the online application.

 Often, this is determined entirely by logistics.
 Most domestic trips use 12 passenger vans, which allows for a total of 11 participants.
 International sites generally have the same transportation space limitations.
 Other factors may include site food and lodging capabilities.

 Many factors go into shaping and forming the trips.
 These factors are not subjective, but rather based on general logistical questions.
 Will we have enough drivers?
 Do we have representation from each class on the trip?
 How many spots are on the trip compared to the number of applicants?
-How many interviews are our co-leaders reasonably being asked to facilitate?
+How many interviews are our Co-Leaders reasonably being asked to facilitate?
 Do we have at least one fluent language speaker on certain international trips?
 These are just a few examples of some of the questions we have to sort through before placing people on trips.
 Everyone who returns from an ABE trip, regardless of destination, believes they were on 'the best' trip, so if you don't get your first trip don't be disappointed.
 You are still going to have a fantastic experience with a wonderful group of peers.

-It is our firm belief that a student's financial situation does not determine the kind of trip they are able to choose.
+It is our firm belief that a student's financial situation should not determine the kind of trip they are able to choose.
 Each student payment helps to subsidize the entire ABE program, not just your particular trip.
 In this way, we are able to make all trips affordable for everyone.
 Remember, it is the base cost that is the same.
 If you are signing up for a trip that includes a flight, you are responsible for the base cost PLUS the additional flight costs.